bogoconic1/ACRateChecker/README.md

 The large runtime (extremely close to the time limit) (Figure 2) of these submissions in the python language, accompanied with the vast majority of solutions having "Time limit exceeded on pretest 3" could imply that the problem is extremely difficult to pass in python and as such the user may use C++ without wasting time writing a python solution which has high chances of getting time limit exceeded.

-This tool aims to provide a live summary of the verdicts in the "Status" tab which is public and can be viewed in the contest (see Figure 1).
+The "Contest Snapshots" function aims to provide a live summary of the verdicts in the "Status" tab which is public and can be viewed in the contest (see Figure 1).

-Using this tool during a live contest, will NOT cause the contestants to violate contest rules in any way.

 # Built with